Voices.com vs Voice123…the BIG secret!

-***IMPORTANT UPDATE: I appreciate you taking the time to read this article.
+***IMPORTANT UPDATE: I appreciate you taking the time to read this article about Voices.com vs Voice123.
 I would ask that after you read it, please read my most recent article on this subject called “Voices.com Reviews…MAJOR UPDATE!!”
 One of these companies has made a very significant change that you should know about.
 I will post this link again at the end of this article.***

 Let me give you the good news about P2P sites…everybody can play!
 Let me give you the bad news…everybody can play.
 What these P2P sites allow you to do is pay a monthly or yearly fee and audition for voice over jobs.
-What this means is that people have to take some initiative if they want to succeed; and the problem is that there are a lot of lazy people on these sites.
-This can include people who don’t learn how to produce good quality audio, therefore, they submit auditions that can’t compete with the others.
-Also, it could include people who just don’t audition at all.
+What this means is that people have to take some initiative if they want to succeed.
+The problem is that there are a lot of lazy people on these sites.
+This can include people who don’t learn how to produce good quality audio.
+It could also include people who just don’t audition at all.
 They’re sitting there, waiting for someone to come across their profile and say, “Hey!
 Here’s someone who’s brand new to voice overs, with no demos for me to hear and they haven’t submitted an audition for the job I just posted.
 This is who I’m looking for!”

 The Big Secret

-Here’s the big secret, if you want this to be your living, start treating it like it is now.
+If you want this to be your living, start treating it like it is now.
 I’m not telling you to quit your day job.
 In fact, that’s the last thing I’m telling you to do.
-And I’m certainly not telling you to spend a lot of time away from your family, but on a part time basis, if you could take an hour at night, spending half the time learning about producing good quality audio and the other half auditioning, you’ll be well on your way!
+I’m also not telling you to spend lots of time away from your family.
+However, on a part time basis, be all in!
+If you could take an hour at night, learn all you can about how to audition and do as many as you can!
+Again, be all in!

 The Hardest Part